Dates: 3rd/5th/9th/12th/16th/19th/23rd/26th May 2022

 This course is intended primarily for analog designers with some experience in traditional power management architectures who may or may not have experience with digital and mixed-signal controllers.
 We will assume no familiarity with these advanced power management topologies and introduce them as part of the course.
 The course will also be of great interest to power electronics engineers, system designers, as well as those with background in control and digital design.
 Some basic knowledge of circuit theory will be required.

-Format: 8 ‘Live-Virtual’ Sessions, scheduled over a 4-week period, with twice-weekly, 2-hour lectures, including interactive Q&A and some hands-on work during the lectures.
+Format: 8 ‘Live-Virtual’ sessions, scheduled over a 4-week period, with twice-weekly, 2-hour lectures including interactive Q&A.

 Work: Homework assignments (optional) will consolidate the learning from the lectures.

-Format: 8 ‘Live-Virtual’ Sessions, scheduled over a 4-week period, with twice-weekly 2-hour lectures including interactive Q&A and hands-on work during the lectures.
+Format: 8 ‘Live-Virtual’ sessions, scheduled over a 4-week period, with twice-weekly, 2-hour lectures including interactive Q&A.

 Work: Homework assignments (optional) will consolidate the learning from the lectures.